keikhcheung/keikhcheung.github.io/_posts/blog/2020-06-27-Linear-Writing-Software-Impedes-Literary-Exploration.md

 -------

 ## Thoughts on Possible Improvements
-As Ryan Singer [tweeted][Tweet 1]{:target="_blank"}: When designers work on visual exploration, we put variations side by side on a canvas to compare versions.
+As Ryan Singer [tweeted][Tweet 1]: When designers work on visual exploration, we put variations side by side on a canvas to compare versions.
 Can digital writing not handle literary exploration and alternatives similarly, while keeping the original narrative intact and without leaving the current copy?

 ![Variations of an app screen juxtaposed next to each other.](/images/blog/LWrit-Explore-Design.jpg)
 <div class="extras cap" markdown="1">
-Juxtaposing variations of a screen before deciding on a final design is a frequent approach amongst designers. ([Project Athens][Athens]{:target="_blank"})
+Juxtaposing variations of a screen before deciding on a final design is a frequent approach amongst designers. ([Project Athens][Athens])
 </div>

 Developers use Git to track changes and diffs.
 They fork out branches, make variations, push and compare versions later before merging pull requests.
 Likewise in managing a design system, alternative components can be explored, compared and reviewed, before publishing changes to affect the overall design.
 Can we make use of the same technology/method for digital writing?